braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 Once you have loaded the data for both groups, you can begin analyzing the data for the first group by clicking on "Analyze Group 1" (Figure 5a).
 This will open a new interface called "Analyze Ensemble", which allows you to calculate and visualize graph measures for the first group.
 Before these network measures are calculated, it is important to ensure the following things:
-\begin{enumerate}

 	- The analysis parameters are set correctly (e.g., the thresholds).

 	- The graph parameters are set correctly.

 	- The measures are configured with the parameters you desire (note that not all measures have parameters).
-\end{enumerate}

-Importantly, the parameters you select at the beginning will remain fixed for the rest of pipeline (including the analysis of the second group and the comparison between groups).
+Importantly, the parameters you select at the beginning will remain fixed for the rest of pipeline to ensure the consistency of the analysis (including the analysis of the second group and the comparison between groups).
 We will now guide you through the process of preparing these parameters for both measures and graphs.
 It is important to keep in mind that the default parameters should work well for most cases.

 <a id=Setting-Analysis-Parameters></a>
 ### Setting Analysis Parameters  [⬆](#Table-of-Contents)